Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- REAPRB05.TXT

 He was later hired by Epic Megagames to bring his advanced AI to Unreal which put a halt to the development of the bot, at least by Steve.
-The bot lived on by tenacious engineers that reversed engineered the source code and updated it further, causing further controversy.
+The bot lived on by tenacious engineers that reversed engineered the source code and updated it further, resulting in controversy.